startechnica/apps/charts/freeradius/README.md

-The Lua script validates the password (ROPC), then reads the user's client roles via RFC 7662 token introspection and exposes them to the `keycloak_authorize` unlang policy, which maps the first matching role to the reply attributes above. `roleAttribute` (default `Class`) is the control attribute the script populates with role names.
+The Lua script validates the password (ROPC), then reads the user's client roles via RFC 7662 token introspection and exposes them to the `authorize_keycloak` unlang policy, which maps the first matching role to the reply attributes above. `roleAttribute` (default `Class`) is the control attribute the script populates with role names.